 Spigner also served as an envoy for Major League Baseball to Great Britain during the summer of 2002.

-The Ashdown, Arkansas, native graduated walked-on to play baseball at the University of Central Arkansas in the late 1980s.
-Spigner was a four-year starter and All-Conference outfielder for the Bears.
+The Ashdown, Arkansas, native play his college baseball at the University of Central Arkansas where he was a four-year starter and all-conference outfielder for the Bears.